1876 Democratic National Convention: Presidential candidates

 The 12th Democratic National Convention assembled in St. Louis in June 1876.
 Five thousand people jammed the auditorium in St. Louis, hoping for the Democrats' first presidential victory in 20 years.
 The platform called for immediate and sweeping reforms following the scandal-plagued Grant administration.

 Six names were placed in nomination: Samuel J. Tilden, Thomas A. Hendricks, Winfield Scott Hancock, William Allen, Thomas F. Bayard, and Joel Parker.
 Tilden won more than 400 votes on the first ballot, a strong showing, but less than the 492 required by the convention's two-thirds rule.
 He won the nomination by a landslide on the second ballot.
 Although Tilden was strongly opposed by "Honest John" Kelly, the leader of New York's Tammany Hall, he was still able to obtain the nomination.
 According to contemporary accounts, Tilden's nomination was received by the delegates with more enthusiasm than that of any nominee since Andrew Jackson.

 Source: Official proceedings of the National Democratic convention, held in St. Louis, Mo., June 27th, 28th and 29th, 1876.
 (September 3, 2012).

-Vice Presidential nomination
+Vice presidential nomination

-Vice Presidential candidate
+Vice presidential candidates

 Delegates proposed various potential candidates for vice president, including William R. Morrison of Illinois, chairman of the House Committee on Ways and Means.
 The Ohio delegation considered nominating U.S. Representative Henry B. Payne.
 However, the feeling of unanimity was so great that the Ohio delegates instead seconded the nomination of Hendricks.
 Hendricks was the only nominee, and won the nomination nearly unanimously on the first ballot, with the only exceptions being eight abstentions from Ohio.

 Source: Official proceedings of the National Democratic convention, held in St. Louis, Mo., June 27th, 28th and 29th, 1876.
 (September 3, 2012).